pulumi/pulumi-hugo/themes/default/content/blog/crosswalk-for-aws-1-0/index.md

 Amazon Elastic Kubernetes Service (EKS) offers a managed Kubernetes service for standing up a best practices Kubernetes cluster within AWS.

-The EKS 1.0 package offers support for configuring the many building blocks needed to configure a complete EKS cluster, across both AWS resoruces as well as in-cluster Kubernetes resources using Pulumi's narive `kubernetes` provider.
+The EKS 1.0 package offers support for configuring the many building blocks needed to configure a complete EKS cluster, across both AWS resources as well as in-cluster Kubernetes resources using Pulumi's native `kubernetes` provider.
 With `eks.Cluster`, `eks.NodeGroup`, `eks.NodeGroupV2` and `eks.ManagedNodeGroup` this package makes it easy to configure a cluster using any of the compute options available in AWS in just a few lines of code.

 Our recently released [Kubernetes Cluster on AWS](https://www.pulumi.com/templates/kubernetes/aws/) template provides a great starting point for leveraging the `eks` 1.0 support for EKS, taking advantage of default support for private networking and EC2-based compute.